Skip to Content

 Where can I get a pocket WiFi in Japan?

 Getting a pocket WiFi in Japan is very easy.
 You can either pre-order it online before you set off, or you can rent it over the counter at Narita or Haneda airports in Tokyo.
-However, we strongly recommend to order it online before you go to avoid any disappointments when you arrive.
+However, we strongly recommend ordering it online before you go to avoid any disappointments when you arrive.
 During busy periods, vendors may sell out and you may end up with no Internet access which would, of course, be HELL ON EARTH!!!

 The returning process cannot be any more simple: you just place this little magical box into the pre-paid envelope they give you, then drop it off in a post box anywhere in Japan.